Multicultural Consciousness Series

 Diversi-TEA Career Conversations

-Diversi-Tea Career Conversations - a collabortive initiatve with the University Career Center - is a series of informal chats with alumni and friends of the university around topics including: personal identity and career exploration, navigating recruitment and applications, and building community through mentors and networks.
+Diversi-Tea Career Conversations - a collabortive initiative with the University Career Center - is a series of informal chats with alumni and friends of the university around topics including: personal identity and career exploration, navigating recruitment and applications, and building community through mentors and networks.

 Pathways: Multicultural Leadership Series